Do you have HIV? Do you inject drugs?

-If you inject drugs, try not to borrow or lend any equipment for injecting drugs (works).
-It may have blood that has Hep C or HIV in it.
+If you inject drugs, try not to borrow or lend any works for injecting drugs.

-The blood on the equipment could be too small to see.
+The blood on the works could be too small to see.

-If you use all new equipment all the time, there is NO chance of passing on or getting Hep C or HIV while injecting drugs.
+If you use all new works all the time, there is NO chance of passing on HIV or getting hepatitis C while injecting drugs.

-Here are 2 other good reasons to use new equipment:
+Here are two other good reasons to use new works:

 - New needles are sharp and less likely to hurt your veins.

-- Using new equipment helps make sure you do not get sick from blood clots, cotton fever and other infections.
+- Using new works helps make sure you do not get sick from blood clots, cotton fever and other infections.